Frequently Asked Questions

 Yes.
 Choosing treatment through My Medical Gateway does not affect your right to NHS care.
 UK patients remain fully entitled to access NHS services, including GP support, NHS 111 and emergency care, based on clinical need.

-Will my GP be informed of my treatment abroad?
+Will my GP be informed?

 Patients are responsible for informing their GP of any treatment received abroad.
 Your hospital will provide full discharge documentation which you can share with your GP on return.
 This is recommended to ensure continuity of care.